Testlio/lambda-foundation/.github/CONTRIBUTING.md

 When you decide to contribute by implementing any of the proposed features, do so by forking this repository, once you have completed the work, submit a Pull Request back to this repository.
 All Pull Requests should refer back to the issue they are addressing, Pull Requests that are not linkable/linked to an issue will likely not be merged.

 Pull Requests may receive feedback from the development team, proposing changes or asking further questions about the changes.
-Please try to respond to this feedback, as otherwise it the changes will likely not be merged.
+Please try to respond to this feedback, as otherwise the changes will likely not be merged.